Why must I authenticate?

 - Bypass Single Sign On (SSO).
-API Users bypass SSO login in order to prevent their Authorization Tokens inadvertently expiring due to SSO policies.
+API Users bypass SSO login in order to prevent their Authorization Tokens from inadvertently expiring due to SSO policies.

 - Have permissions managed like any other user.
 API Users will still need to be put in a properly configured role in order to have read, write, or delete permissions in an account.

-Create an API Key
+Locate the API Key

 To enable API access, navigate to the API Access tab under My Account.

-From this screen, first create an API Key.
 The API Key is unique to your TrackVia account and is a critical component for accessing the TrackVia API.
 Once generated, it cannot be changed or deleted.
 It can be copied for use in an integration using the clipboard icon.
 This API Key should be used as the user_key parameter in the header of API requests.